mobile1211/andorid-playground-for-kotlin/README.md

 4. Copy your Project ID, endpoint and API key from Appwrite console into `Main.kt`
 5. Run the playground:
    Kotlin:
-   - Execute the command `./gradlew run`
+   - Execute the command `sh gradlew run`
    Docker:
    - Execute the command `docker compose up`
 6. You will see the JSON response in the console.